Telegram-Mini-Apps/reactjs-js-template/README.md

 This template already provides a solution.

-Navigate to the `vite.config.ts` file and uncomment the usage of the `basicSsl` function.
+Navigate to the `vite.config.js` file and uncomment the usage of the `basicSsl` function.
 This function utilizes the [@vitejs/plugin-basic-ssl](https://www.npmjs.com/package/@vitejs/plugin-basic-ssl) plugin, which enables the creation of an HTTPS link.
 Note that this plugin generates a self-signed certificate,